Lairebaux/Web_Apps/News/README.md

 # RSS News

-#### This application using Flask retrieves news via RSS from La Presse and the Journal de Montreal.
+#### This application using Flask retrieves news via RSS from La Presse and le Journal de Montreal.